merliot/hub/README.md

 ### Devices

 Which devices?
 Sorry, not any of the consumer-grade Smart devices such as Smart security cameras, Smart lights, and Smart thermostats.
-Merliot Hub only supports devices you build.
+These are not private.
+Merliot Hub only supports devices you build that dial into your hub.
 You build devices from hobby-grade components which are readily available, like Raspberry Pis, Arduinos, buttons, relays, and sensors.
 You need maker-level skills to build the devices.
 The hub includes a parts list and instructions for building each device.
 There is no software to write; the hub includes the downloadable device firmware.

 <img src="pkg/device/images/devices.png">